KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws4-html-attributes/4link.md

 Since we don't have a lot of content on our page it may not appear to work at first.
 If you shrink the size of your browser window down so it is about half as tall, try clicking on the "About" navigation item again and the "about" section should show at the top!
    {% endhint %}

 1. Now let's do "Contact".
-In Atom, repeat the same steps we took for the "About" section but apply it to "Contact".
+In VS Code, repeat the same steps we took for the "About" section but apply it to "Contact".
 Don't forget you have to add the anchor and update the id for the section.

    {% hint style="working" %}
 <details>